ImPedroLorenzo/Cart/README.md

  I made this endpoint so that it would not be annoying to insert the carts and products you can insert data by making a post request to `/api/data/insert-data`
+ This endpoint always delete the data in db and after deletion it inserts 4 carts, and 4 products.

+ ### Extra

+ The carts have a relation n:m with products, you can NOT add a product which doesnt exist to the cart.

+ If the prodcuts is already in the cart, the amount is added to the prev amount.

 * * *